nimiq/tutorial/src/content/tutorial/5-polygon-basics/2-wallet-and-faucets/content.md

 - ✅ USDC for ERC20 experiments.
 - ✅ Environment variable management for safe credential storage.

-In the next lesson you will send your first on-chain POL transfer and watch it confirm in real time.
+In the next lesson, you will send your first on-chain POL transfer and watch it confirm in real time.